Friedrich Julius Stahl: Biography

-Born at Würzburg, of Jewish parentage, as Julius Jolson, he was brought up strictly in the Jewish religion and was allowed to attend the gymnasium.
-As a result of its influence, he was at the age of seventeen converted to Christianity and baptized into the Lutheran Church at Erlangen on November 6, 1819.
-To this faith he clung with earnest devotion and persistence until his death.
-Having studied law at Würzburg, Heidelberg and Erlangen, Stahl, on taking the degree of doctor juris, established himself as Privatdozent in Munich, was appointed (1832) ordinary professor of law at Würzburg, and in 1840 received the chair of ecclesiastical law and polity at Berlin.
+Born at Würzburg in the Prince-Bishopric of Würzburg, of Jewish parentage, as Julius Jolson, he was brought up strictly in the Jewish religion and was allowed to attend the Gymnasium.
+As a result of its influence, he at the age of 17 converted to Christianity and was baptized in the Lutheran Church at Erlangen on November 6, 1819.
+To his new faith, he clung with earnest devotion and persistence until his death.
+Having studied law at Würzburg, Heidelberg and Erlangen, Stahl, he on taking the degree of doctor juris established himself as Privatdozent in Munich, was appointed in 1832 ordinary professor of law at Würzburg and received in 1840.the chair of ecclesiastical law and polity at Berlin.

-Here he immediately made his mark as an ecclesiastical lawyer, and was appointed a member of the first chamber of the general synod.
-Elected in 1850 a member of the short-lived Erfurt parliament, he bitterly opposed the idea of German federation.
-Stahl early fell under the influence of Schelling, and at the latter's insistence, began in 1827 his great work Die Philosophie des Rechts nach geschichtlicher Ansicht (an historical view of the philosophy of law).
-The second definitive edition of this work, published in 1845, was entitled Rechts- und Staatslehre auf der Grundlage christlicher Weltanschauung (The Philosophy of Law and State on the Basis of the Christian Worldview).
-It is sometimes claimed that in this work he bases all law and political science upon Christian revelation, but that is a serious misunderstanding of his position.
+There, he immediately made his mark as an ecclesiastical lawyer, and hé was appointed a member of the first chamber of the general synod.
+Elected in 1850 a member of the short-lived Erfurt Parliament, he bitterly opposed the idea of German federation.
+Stahl early fell under the influence of Friedrich Wilhelm Joseph Schelling and, at the latter's insistence, began in 1827 his great work Die Philosophie des Rechts nach geschichtlicher Ansicht, a historical view of the philosophy of law.
+The second definitive edition of that work, published in 1845, was entitled Rechts- und Staatslehre auf der Grundlage christlicher Weltanschauung ("The Philosophy of Law and State on the Basis of the Christian Worldview").
+It is sometimes claimed that in that work he bases all law and political science upon Christian revelation, but that is a serious misunderstanding of his position.
 As he put it in Book 1 of that work, "Christian revelation is indifferent to [the civil order].
 This revelation provides regulations governing man’s behavior in relation to the existing order, but it does not give instructions about the formation of this order.
-No divine image of the civil order is given, because the way it is, is not of God."
-He did advocate a confessional Christian state and the establishment of the Christian church.
+No divine image of the civil order is given, because the way it is, is not of God".
+He advocated a confessional Christian state and the establishment of the Christian Church.